john9francis/sockets_cpp/README.md

 # sockets_cpp
-A simple communication over the network using sockets in C++
+A simple communication over the network using sockets in C++.
+For this project, I will create a server that listens for connections.
+Then the server can periodically send the client information and the client will send back a message saying if it received the message or not.

 # Development Environment
 This project was developed on a windows machine.
 The Dockerfile and .devcontainer allow me to create a linux environment for testing if this works on linux.
 Also zig allows me to cross compile for linux on my windows machine.